Peter Bradley Cohen

 Peter Cohen is a sculpture artist based in the Boston area.
 Working primarily with found and industrial materials such as structural steel.
 Peter is currently working on 3 bodies of work all predicated on 3D assemblage—Balance & Symbols, Rage and The Voice.

 This work explores the tension and balance between geometric rigidity and organic fluidity, material weight and the impression of weightlessness.
 With traces of assemblage, much of Peter’s process involves the act of improvisation, reflecting his interest in the unpredictable nature of human and natural expression.
-His work also strives to inculcate a sense that the viewer has stumbled upon an object that looks and feels untouched or manipulated, almost random.
-This element speaks to the inherent beauty of the found object that is not easily captured or reproduced.
+His work also strives to create a sense that the viewer has stumbled upon an object that looks and feels untouched, random.
+This element speaks to the inherent power of the found object.
 It’s about the chance encounter with something that is pure.

 Every artist has thought about how to respond to the presidency of Donald Trump.
 I wanted to create something that would be of this moment, yet would be meaningful into the future no matter the state of democracy.
 Less conceptually, I needed to more immediately and personally express my own feelings as well as the general mood of so many Americans since November.

 The body of work is called “Rage.”
 This is not merely my own rage, or my friends; Donald Trump invites rage in his opponents.
 More important, more tragic, and more destructive, he has fueled and ignited rage in his followers.
 He thrives on rage.
 Red is the color of rage--War aggression, blood.